 My mother’s 95th birthday is fast approaching, and it’s another year that I’m grateful for everything she has done and taught me.
 Edna is of sound mind, thank you very much, although she would argue, “I keep forgetting things,” but I think we’ll forgive her at her age.

-Extremely independent, she still lives in a condo on her own, she keeps herself busy with coffee mornings, walks with the neighbours, potluck dinners and strata meetings.
-Not only has my mother managed to connect with great people over the years, I truly believe it has kept her happy and young at heart.
+Extremely independent, she still lives in a condo on her own, and keeps herself busy with coffee mornings, walks with the neighbours, potluck dinners and strata meetings.
+Not only has my mother managed to connect with great people over the years, I genuinely believe it has kept her happy and young at heart.
 For her, every day is a new adventure.

-With her vision increasingly getting worse, I tried to convince her that a cleaning lady was not a luxury but a necessity.
-My mom is not convinced and isn’t ready for change.
-Shopping online for groceries is not the way of her future, preferring to shop in person, and savour every moment while handpicking her produce and searching out the deals.
-Btw, I’ve witnessed first hand what she can pack in her shopping bags!
+With her vision worsening, I tried to convince her that a cleaning lady was not a luxury but a necessity.
+My mom is not confident and isn’t ready for change.
+Shopping online for groceries is not the way of her future.
+She prefers to shop in person and savour every moment while handpicking her produce and hunting for deals.
+By the way, I’ve witnessed firsthand what she can pack in her shopping bags!
 Where does she put it?
 Did I mention she still bakes bread?

-Friends would always drop by, “just in the neighbourhood”, my mom would scramble to the deep freeze, pulling out a zucchini loaf or the next best thing, banana bread.
+Friends would always drop by, “just in the neighbourhood” my mom would scramble to the deep freeze, pulling out a zucchini loaf or the next best thing, banana bread.
 Visits would last for hours and sometimes into the evening.
-I didn’t have any siblings, and so without my mother having to say, make friends, it happened through osmosis.
+I didn’t have any siblings, so without my mother having to say, make friends, it happened through osmosis.
 I instinctually knew my friends were an extension of my family.
 Like my mother, we both share a bond with our friends.